ptimoner/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 Let's add a new legend.

 #.
 Click on the |addLegend| :sup:`Add Legend` button
 #.
-Click on the page to place the legend, accept the suggested values
+Clique na página para colocar a legenda, aceite os valores sugeridos
-   in the :guilabel:`New Item Properties` dialog,
+   na caixa de diálogo :guilabel:`New Item Properties`,
 #.
 A legend is added to the layout page, showing layers symbology
    as set in the main dialog.
 #.
 As usual, you can click and move the item to where you want it: